10 Best Superstrat Guitars and Brands

 Like Formula One racing cars, they aren’t made for a Sunday drive.
 They are built for speed and precision, and if that’s not what you’re looking for you might be better off with something else.

-But if you’re into metal, hard rock, shred or anything like it, one of these guitars just might be exactly what you need.
+But if you want a Strat for metal, hard rock, shred or anything like it, one of these guitars just might be exactly what you need.
 If so, you don’t have to hide in the dark, ashamed of your guitar anymore.
 The superstrat is back and better than ever.
 Wield your weapon proudly.
 Shred is alive and well once more.

 Long live the shredder.